Installation - CentOS

 $ sudo systemctl stop gridstore

-Once your server is running, you can drop into the shell like so:
+Once your server is running, you can drop into the shell (java is required):

 $ sudo su gsadm